Jamesits/pilot/README.md

 ### Pilot Setup

+The easiest way to run Pilot is using the [Docker image](https://hub.docker.com/r/jamesits/pilot).
 Download all the files in [config](config) and put them in a directory.

 In `gobgpd.toml`:
 * Change `global.config.as` and `global.config.router-id`